-There has been much interest lately over the discovery of the many benefits of an herb called the Hemp plant or often confused with a family member called the Marijuana plant.
+There has been much interest lately over the discovery of the many benefits of an herb called the Hemp plant. or knows the Marijuana plant.
 Just like any other herb there are many properties and uses of this single plant.
 There has been much stigma in the US when we hear the name Hemp or Cannabis we think of the forbidden.
 From a personal stand I do not like “getting high” or do I promote it, but this is all we ever thought this plant had to offer.
 Please watch the you-tube clip provided at the bottom of this page with an open mind and from the perspective of someone living outside the US who know’s the medical benefits of this amazing super-herb.

 CBD is one of more than 60 compounds unique to the Hemp plant and grouped under the umbrella term “cannabinoids.”
 Cannabidiol, are usually the most common cannabinoids in the plant and are therefore the most widely studied.
 CBD or Cannabidiol is derived from the flower or bud of the genus Cannabis and is 40 percent of cannabis extract.
 CBD does not appear to have any intoxicating effects such as those caused by THC.
 THC (Tetrahydrocannabinol) is the main psychoactive component of the marijuana plant.
 In other words, THC is the primary agent responsible for creating the “high” feeling associated with marijuana use.
 This compound works by imitating the effects of anandamide which is a neurotransmitter produced naturally by the human body to help regulate sleeping and eating habits, as well as the perception of pain.
 CBD in cannabis does not have any psychoactive effects “getting a high” such as those caused by THC in marijuana.